theokeist/wmaker/doc/REDESIGN_PREVIEW.md

    being locked to 8 px increments.
 4. In the same panel, tweak **Mini-Previews**—the preview swatch is scaled with the same helpers the core window manager now uses for dock previews.
-5. Visit **Window Handling ▸ Window animations** and choose easing curves for window moves and application launches; the pop-ups write their selection straight to the defaults database for the core to consume.
-Enable **Show window contents during animations** to capture snapshots for rich minimize/restore effects.
+5. Switch to **Effects ▸ Animations & Effects** and choose easing curves for window moves and application launches; the pop-ups write their selection straight to the defaults database for the core to consume.
+Enable **Show window contents during animations** and pick a compositor (such as Picom) from the same panel to capture snapshots and let the Glide animation fade smoothly when a compositor is running.
 6. Hop back to **Icons ▸ Iconification Animation** and pick the new *Glide* style—paired with the content toggle above it drives the ARGB overlay used by the compositor-friendly minimize animation.